 - Chicken breast: if you want to use chicken breast instead of thigh, you can use skin-on chicken breast

-- Salmon: if you prefer using fish instead of chicken, you can use skin-on salmon fillet!
+- Salmon: if you prefer fish instead of chicken, you can use skin-on salmon fillet!

-- Mushroom of your choice: even though I used shiitake and enoki mushroom for this recipe, you can literally use any mushroom you like.
+- Mushroom of your choice: even though I used shiitake and enoki mushrooms for this recipe, you can literally use any mushroom you like.

 - Dark soy sauce: I specifically used light soy sauce for this, but if you don’t have it in your pantry, you can use dark soy sauce.
-However, because light soy sauce has more salt in it, use tiny bit more when you use dark soy sauce
+However, because light soy sauce has more salt in it, use a tiny bit more when you use dark soy sauce.

 - If you don’t want to use sake: I know some people might not want to use alcohol in your cooking, in that case, you can omit sake.